 The face-to-face and online course components are accessible to all students.

 Standard Number Met or not yet met?
-7.1 The course syllabus includes IPFW's disability statement and a link to Services for Students with Disabilities.
-Comments: 7.2 Course materials are multimodal and alternatives to all non-text content are provided so that all learners have access to equivalent information.
-Comments: 7.3 Course materials are designed to maximize usability by improving readability and clarity.
+7.1 The course syllabus includes Purdue Fort Wayne's disability statement and a link to Services for Students with Disabilities.Comments: 7.2 Course content is multimodal and alternatives to all non-text content are provided so that all learners have access to equivalent information.
+Comments: 7.3 Course content is designed to maximize usability by improving readability and clarity.
 Comments: 7.4 Multimedia resources are easy to view, operate, and interpret.
 Comments: RECOMMENDATIONS [Enter any recommendations to improve "Course Accessibility to Students."]